-Not all carriers are providing the notices to their potential Medicare-eligible members this year.
+Not all carriers are providing the notices to their potential Medicare-eligible members.
 Even though many carriers have assisted in the process in the past, most are only sending the notice to those individuals that they know are already covered by Medicare.
 Since it is still an employer obligation, we are again recommending that you send the notice to all plan participants to ensure that all participants, including spouses and dependents that need the notice, will receive it.

 In addition to the annual notification requirement required prior to October 15th of each year, the Notices must be provided in the following circumstances:

 If the notice is provided to plan participants in the 12 month period prior to October 15th, CMS will consider the first two requirements (annual notice and notice prior to an individual’s initial enrollment period) to be met.

 You may also want to provide the notice to newly covered individuals as they enroll, so that they are aware of the status of your prescription drug plan.

 If your plan participants did not receive a Medicare Part D Notice in the previous 12 months, then you will need to send notices before October 14.
 We have attached sample generic notices based on the CMS drafts, which have not been revised since 2011.
 We encourage you to customize them for your plan, especially where indicated in blue.
 The Notice should be distributed by October 14th.
 Since these notices are the same as last year’s notice, you should be able to use them as a reference in preparing the new notice.

 There is a Medicare Part D Legislative Guide on MyWaveHR.
 You can access this at opens in a new windowwww.zywave.com and then follow the login process.
 If you do not have a MyWaveHr account, please contact your Parker, Smith & Feek Benefits Team.